- 1 Foreign Trust Reporting

-While reporting foreign trusts can be complex, the Internal Revenue Service is working to ease the burden.
-With the recent 2020 release of Revenue Procedure 2020-17 (Rev. Proc.
+While reporting foreign trusts can be complex, with the recent 2020 release of Revenue Procedure 2020-17 (Rev. Proc.
 2020-17), the IRS is working to ease the burden of reporting.

 Still, in light of the fact that the IRS takes an aggressive position on matters involving foreign accounts compliance and overseas trust disclosures, it is important to stay (or get into) offshore tax compliance.

 We will summarize foreign trust reporting, and how it is reported to the IRS.